civitai/civitai/README.md

 2. Clone the repository to your local machine
 3. Choose one method:
     - a) Use devcontainers
+      > ⚠️ Important Warning for Windows Users: Either clone this repo onto a WSL volume, or use the "clone repository in named container volume" command.
+Otherwise, you will see performance issues.
         - Open the directory up in your IDE of choice
             - VS Code should prompt you to "Open in container"
                 - If not, you may need to manually run `Dev Containers: Open Folder in Container`